Eligible XEMBIFY patients may pay as little as $0 copay*

 What equipment do I need to start self-infusing XEMBIFY?

-If you receive your product and supplies through a specialty pharmacy, they will provide your supplies for infusing XEMBIFY including an infusion pump, needle set(s), and tubing.
-Both your specialty pharmacy nurse and healthcare provider can explain how to use your supplies (including needle size) and infuse XEMBIFY, along with other equipment choices.
+If you receive your product and supplies through a specialty pharmacy, they will provide your supplies for infusing XEMBIFY, including an infusion pump, needle set(s), and tubing.
+Both your specialty pharmacy nurse and healthcare provider can explain your equipment choices, how to use your supplies (including needle size), and how to infuse XEMBIFY.

 You can also access the infusion-related resources included in the XEMBIFY Patient Starter Kit.
 Learn more about infusion resources.